plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 6. Client runs any non-Jivs validation if needed

    * If those checks need a model object, the developer may create it here.
-   * If non-Jivs checks report errors that should participate in the Jivs UI flow, client-side code converts them into `BusinessLogicErrors` and applies them through `ValidationManager.setBusinessLogicErrors()`.
+   * If non-Jivs checks report errors that should participate in the Jivs UI flow, client-side code converts them into `ExternalIssuesFound` and applies them through `ValidationManager.setExternalIssuesFound()`.
    * If those errors block the action, the workflow stops.
 7. (Client) If save logic needs a model object and one has not yet been created, set it up
 8. Client submits to server
 9. Server performs early security screening on hostile or suspicious input

    * If security screening stops the workflow outside the normal Jivs returned-error flow, the workflow ends here.
-   * The developer can instead convert that outcome into a `BusinessLogicError`, continue, and include it in the returned list later.
+   * The developer can instead convert that outcome into a `ExternalIssueFound`, continue, and include it in the returned list later.
 10. Server prepares the Jivs validation runtime

     * Server-side code selects the correct model rules and creates/configures the `ValidationManager`.